‘Creative Thinking’ or ‘Out of the Box Thinking’ is a phrase that we often come across at our workplace or even in our day to day life.

 You will be surprised to see the number of ideas/test cases you already have without considering the requirement document.

-Before you start testing an application, keep in mind a similar application which you have used in past.
-Doing this will let you identify such issues which are not related to requirements but represent a common/generic feature which should be present in the application but has got overlooked.
+Before you start testing an application, keep in mind a similar application that you have used in the past.
+Doing this will let you identify such issues that are not related to requirements but represent a common/generic feature that should be present in the application but has got overlooked.

 For Example: If you are testing a portal, use it like you use your Email program or any application which you worked on before and see how the application behaves.

 I remember exploring a critical defect using this technique.
 I was testing a secure login of a finance application and tried altering the URL and navigating to a different page (which was a defect in my last tested application).

 By doing this, I could bypass the login mechanism using Secure ID!
 This was neither a test case nor highlighted by any other team member as a possible test scenario.

 What is the normal workflow you follow while testing?
 Isn’t it the exact same steps that were used while developing the application: “Requirements >> Unit Cases >> Integration Testing >> System Testing” or is it any other approach?

 The minds of the people working on the development of an application are bound to think in the direction which will cover most of the positive testing.
 The End User might not think in the same direction every time.
 That is the reason why Production Defects or UAT Defects exists even after extensive rounds of Unit Tests, Integration test, and System Tests.